GehDoc/vscode-textile-preview/README.md

 * view Textile source and its HTML preview side by side, with synchronised scrolling;
 * include images, from local or network, with manageable security of the preview's content;
 * click on links, in the source view and in the HTML preview;
-* Can be run as a [remote/web extension](https://code.visualstudio.com/api/advanced-topics/remote-extensions).
+* Can be run as a [remote/web extension](https://code.visualstudio.com/api/advanced-topics/remote-extensions);
 * see the document headlines structure in the outline view;
 * fold paragraphs from their headline, multi-line list-items, code blocks, and special HTML comments `<!-- #region [Optional text] -->` and `<!-- #endregion [Optional text] -->`.
 * blockquote syntax coloring, with `bc[language].` or `<pre><code class="language">`, or `<pre><code lang="language">`.
-Look at the official highlight.js documentation for the [list of supported languages](https://highlightjs.org/static/demo/),
+Look at the official highlight.js documentation for the [list of supported languages](https://highlightjs.org/static/demo/);
 * Internal and external links to a paragraph headline of a local textile file are supported (slugify);
-* Path completion for local links.
+* Path completion for local links;
+* Find all references in workspace.

 And also :
 * the HTML preview supports VSCode light and dark themes;